Addressing the videos that have gone viral regarding children screaming and crying over not wanting to be forced to eat certain vegetable items.

 If we care about children and we care about the future of the world, we need to think DEEPER and we need to give them the benefit of the doubt.
 At least be open to the fact that if a kid is having a rage attack, it is not always because they are given too many shiny expensive toys.
 And it’s not because they are not getting spanked enough.
 Keep in mind, a lot of kids are also high strung on pharmaceuticals/foreign agents these days and if we don’t think those will have mental side effects, we might be kidding ourselves.

-The bottom line is that unless we know the brave walk an individual child is taking and unless we know the ACTUAL — not presumptive — but ACTUAL reason they are screaming or crying, what their unique behind-closed-doors-at-home-situation is like, there is no logical basis for judgement or diagnosis.
+The bottom line is that unless we know the brave walk an individual child is taking and unless we know the ACTUAL — not presumptive — but ACTUAL reason they are screaming or crying, what their unique behind-closed-doors-at-home-situation is like, there is no logical basis for condemnation.
 And I don’t pretend to know why anyone is ever crying or screaming.
 I am just hoping we can dig deeper, be curious, ask why so that instead of judging, we are learning, developing a higher understanding, forgiving and humbly acknowledging our own humanity.

 I know a lot of us don’t like emotions since the emotions in others can trigger off our own repressed emotions we might not be ready to face.
 Another reason we might be so quick to assume the worst about a child might be because we don’t even like our own inner child.
 We might think we deserved our own abuse (most often, repressed) as a means of escape.
 We probably don’t even like the adult within.
-If we liked ourselves, we wouldn’t be so quick to demonise and further humiliate a complete stranger on the internet who never gave their permission to be filmed in the first place.
+If we liked ourselves, we wouldn’t be so quick to demonize and further humiliate a complete stranger on the internet who never gave their permission to be filmed in the first place.
 How do we expect to live in a good world with good people if we don’t take the time to understand children?
 I hear people saying often “What’s this world coming to?”
 So, if we want change, it’s starts in the home and so far what we have already been doing for centuries doesn’t seem to be working since violence only begets more of it.
 But in order to understand children, we need to FIRST understand Ourselves.